Ashley M. Baker, Esq.

 Mrs. Baker is licensed to practice in all Florida State Courts.
 She is also a member of the Hillsborough County Bar Association’s Young Lawyer Division, The Florida Bar Young Lawyers Division, the Florida Justice Association, Tampa Bay Trial Lawyers’ Association, Citrus County Chamber of Commerce, and Citrus County Bar Association.

-In her spare time, Mrs. Baker enjoys spending time with her husband and three dogs, Brewski, Kashton, and Ladi, as well as family and friends.
+In her spare time, Mrs. Baker enjoys spending time with her husband, Austin, son, Wyatt, and three dogs, Brewski, Kashton, and Ladi.